Entries are due November 10, 2022

-Given the important role Native Americans have played in Maine history, and their ongoing contributions to our state’s economy and way of life, the Secretary of State's Office is pleased to continue our Maine Native American History & Culture Essay Program.
+Given the important role Indigenous People have played in Maine history, and their ongoing contributions to our state’s economy and way of life, the Secretary of State's Office is pleased to continue our Maine Native American History & Culture Essay Program.

-Open to students in Maine middle and high schools, this contest calls on students to explore at least one aspect of Maine Native American history, and then to write an essay of between 500-1000 words.
+Open to students in Maine middle and high schools, this contest calls on students to explore at least one aspect of the history of Indigenous People in Maine, and then to write an essay of between 500-1000 words.
 Topics may include, but are not limited to, the history of Native American diplomacy, relations between the tribes, relations with European settlers, aspects of Native American economics, the migrations of Native American peoples or effects of treaties with European settlers.

 Maine law (MRSA 20-A Sec.
 4706) provides opportunities for Maine students to learn about Indigenous People in what is now the State of Maine.
 This essay program is designed to give students an opportunity to share and showcase what they've learned in a fascinating area of study.

 Essays are reviewed by a panel of judges, who will select a top entry and in both the middle and high school categories.